 Schools enjoy the recognition and prestige of being part of COMAP's annual international modeling contest event.
 COMAP published a press release of the annual contest results that lists advisors, schools, school locations, and awards.
 Contest participation indicates the school’s support of students’ meaningful application of topics studied in the classroom in preparation for addressing a variety of problems in the real-world.
 The contest can provide impetus and justification for developing more applied courses and for integrating modeling into current courses.

 MCM/ICM offer your team and school the chance to win prizes.
-The International COMAP Scholarship Award will be awarded to the one (1) top MCM/ICM team from any of the participating teams; $9000 being split among the team members and $1000 to the school represented.
+The International COMAP Scholarship Award will be awarded to the four(4) top MCM/ICM teams from any of the participating countries; $9000 being split among the team members and $1000 to the school represented.
+Awards will be announced on or before April 30th each year.